CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+## Got a popup - "chrome://new-tab-page says"
+## Hello world!
 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
+## Got Got a popup "chrome://new-tab-page says"
+## Title is  "What is your name?"
+## Got a box for input
 What is the return value of `prompt`?
+## Return value of promptis a string 'Ayo'
+## It user clicks "Cancel" instead of "OK"?, the retun valuu is null